ajithk444/whiteboardRedux/README.md

 * ok - Delete Sticker as X Button on Sticker
   - Images/Icons from http://www.flaticon.com/packs/system-icons-set
  Had some trouble because of the mousedown handler.
 This blocks click events on buttons.
-* ToDo - Edit Sticker bei Edit Button on Sticker
+* ok - Edit Sticker bei Edit Button on Sticker
 * ToDo - Save Information on Firebase